cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Fortunato nodded and let himself fall into the third chair that stood on the other side of the table.

 Fortunato: "And?
-How is working here?
+How is it working here?
 Caribbean beach, panoramic view, own boat mooring.
 You can stand it there, can't you?
 You're welcome to stay here for a few more days."